Rank-level duality of Conformal Blocks for odd orthogonal Lie algebras in genus 0: Introduction

 \subsubsection{Minimal Cases}

-We are now reduced to show that the rank-level duality maps for one dimensional conformal blocks on $\mathbb{P}^1$ with three marked points are non-zero.
+We are now reduced to showing that rank-level duality maps for one dimensional conformal blocks on $\mathbb{P}^1$ with three marked points are non-zero.
 Our proof of this step differs significantly from that in ~\cite{A} as we were not able to use any geometry of parabolic vector bundles with a non-degenerate form.
 This is again due to the presence of non-classical components.
-Using ~\cite{H}, we construct explicit vectors $v_1\otimes v_2\otimes v_3$ in the tensor product of three highest weights module and show by using the ``Gauge Symmetry" that $\Psi(v_1\otimes v_2\otimes v_3) \neq 0$.
-It will be very interesting if one can define that rank-level duality map in this case purely in language of vector bundles with a non degenerate form.
+Using ~\cite{H}, we construct explicit vectors $|v_1\otimes v_2\otimes v_3\rangle$ in the tensor product of three highest weight integrable modules (see Section 8) and show by using gauge symmetry (see Section 2) that $\langle\Psi |v_1\otimes v_2\otimes v_3\rangle \neq 0$, where $\langle \Psi|$ is a non-zero element of an one dimensional conformal block at level one for $\mathfrak{so}((2r+1)(2s+1))$.
+It will be very interesting if one can define rank-level duality maps purely using the language of vector bundles with a non-degenerate form.